Categories

 Are you ready to play a pivotal role in shaping the future of pharmaceutical engineering and manufacturing?
 The Centre of Excellence in Sustainable Pharmaceutical Engineering & Manufacturing (CESPE) at Ghent University is seeking an Operational Manager to drive our ambitious goals forward.

-CESPE, a collaboration between 19 research groups at Ghent University Association and industrial partners, aims to lead the way in sustainable pharmaceutical manufacturing innovations.
-As our Operational Manager, you will work closely with the CESPE Director, General Manager, Project Manager, and Business Developers to support our objectives and diverse range of activities.
+CESPE, a collaboration between 20 research groups at Ghent University Association and industrial partners, aims to lead the way in sustainable (bio)pharmaceutical manufacturing innovations.
+As our Operational Manager, you will work closely with the CESPE Director, General Manager, Project Managers, and Communication Officer to support our objectives and diverse range of activities.

 Key Responsibilities

-• Collaborate with the team to develop a future-proof operational strategy for the CESPE Innovation Accelerator.
+• You work with the team to develop a future-proof operational strategy for the daily operations of the research facilities at the CESPE Innovation Accelerator.

 Your Profile

-• Strong knowledge and interest in scientific domains within CESPE.
+• You have strong knowledge of and interest in the scientific domains within CESPE.

-• Experience or knowledge of technical requirements in a high-tech pharmaceutical production environment is advantageous.
+• Knowledge of the technical requirements of a high-tech pharmaceutical production environment is an asset.

-• Experience in developing public-private project proposals is a plus.
+• Experience in developing public-private project proposals is an asset.

-• A team player who can work independently and efficiently in a complex organization with a “get things done” attitude.
+• You are a team player who can work independently and in a structured manner within a complex organization.

 What We Offer

-We provide a permanent contract, offering stability and opportunity for growth within our dynamic team.
+We provide a 2 year contract, offering stability and opportunity for growth within our dynamic team.

 Ready to Make an Impact?